tps20005/TheRizzenator3000/README.md

 Our inspiration for ‘The Rizzenator 3000’ was reminiscing about the show, “Phineas and Ferb” and reflecting on our social anxiety.
 Thus, we wanted to find a way where we can create a fun and modern way for people to approach others, specifically people they have a crush on.
 With inspiration from Dr. Doof’s ability to name his inventions with ‘-nator’, ‘The Rizzenator 3000’ was born!

 # WHAT IT DOES:
 ‘The Rizzenator 3000’ generates different pick up lines when the user clicks on the “Get Rizz Now” button.
 As the user clicks the button, different pick up lines will appear.
-Also, a subway surfer game play starts playing so that the user is able to focus while going through the different pick up lines.

 # HOW WE BUILT IT: